meryeme25/solar-references/README.md

 The input model used :
 -	The input data to the network are the location, month, mean pressure, mean temperature, mean vapour pressure, mean relative humidity, mean wind speed and mean duration of sunshine.
 [1]
-- The latitude, longitude, altitude and sunshine duration
+- The latitude, longitude, altitude and sunshine duration.[2]
+- The input data to the network are the location, month, mean pressure, mean temperature, mean vapor pressure, mean relative humidity mean wind speed and mean duration of sunshine [1]

 # Solar-references add input